How to Visit 3 Disney Destinations on 1 Airfare

 Over the last couple of years, we have become pretty big advocates of traveling to the international Disney theme parks.
-Understandably, a lot of Disney fans do not have much interest in this, citing legitimate concerns like the cost of the trip and the discomfort with international travel.
-Still, we have tried to encourage readers to step outside of their comfort zones and plan a once in a lifetime trip to the overseas parks.
-While we have received a number of positive comments and emails from many of you who are planning visits to Tokyo Disney Resort, we understand that, it’s not a possibility for everyone.
-We get that, and our goal with our posts on the international parks is not to boast about our travels or rub how great these places are in anyone’s face, but rather, to bring awareness of these parks that are seldom-visited by Americans, but are really worth experiencing for those who have the time and finances.
+Understandably, a lot of Disney fans have legitimate concerns about the cost of the trip and the discomfort with international travel.
+While we have received a number of positive comments and emails from many of you who are planning visits to Tokyo Disney Resort, we understand that it’s not a possibility for everyone.
+We get that.
+Our goal with our posts on the international parks is not to boast about our travels or rub how great these places are in anyone’s face.
+Rather, we want to bring awareness of these parks that are seldom-visited by Americans, but are really worth experiencing for those who have the time and resources.

-We have pointed out in the past that these international trips don’t have to be as expensive as many people assume they are, and depending upon your party size, a trip to Tokyo may cost about the same as a trip to Walt Disney World.
-In fairness, this is typically only true for those without multiple children, those who can travel during non-peak times, and live near a major international airport or can save miles for the trip (by the way–the sample multi-stop itinerary below can be booked with a standard number of miles for a flight to Asia!).
+We have pointed out in the past that these international trips don’t have to be as expensive as many people assume they are (see our Tips for Saving Money at Tokyo Disneyland post), and depending upon your party size, a trip to Tokyo may cost about the same as a trip to Walt Disney World.
+In fairness, this is typically only true for those without multiple children, those who can travel during non-peak times, and live near a major international airport or can save miles for the trip.
 To be very clear, we are in no way saying that a trip to Asia is “cheap” or even something that anyone can do.
-Unless you are a local Annual Passholder or live within driving distance, no trip to any Disney theme park is cheap.
-For many people, a trip to the Disney Parks in Asia is absolutely out of the question from a financial perspective–and we aren’t trying to say otherwise.
+These days, a trip to any Disney park is something out of reach for much of the world’s population (so we should all be thankful 🙂 ).
 Our only point is that it’s worth crunching the numbers before dismissing it out of hand.

 With all of that said, the biggest obstacle many if not most readers have presented to us is the cost of airfare.
-This doesn’t really come as a surprise, as airfare is by far the most expensive aspect of visiting Tokyo Disney Resort or Hong Kong Disneyland, and airfare is a per-person cost that (obviously) increases as your party size increases.
+No surprise.
+Airfare is a per-person cost that (obviously) increases as your party size increases.
 In comparing the cost of a Tokyo visit versus a Walt Disney World visit, airfare is also where the largest price difference lies.
-In fact, in terms of park tickets and nice hotel accommodations, Tokyo and Hong Kong are actually cheaper than Walt Disney World in most cases!
+In fact, in terms of park tickets and nice hotel accommodations, Tokyo and Hong Kong are actually cheaper than Walt Disney World in most cases.

 Unfortunately, there is nothing we can do to decrease the cost of a flight to Asia, short of advising you to plan early, use available tools to your advantage, and be flexible on dates.
 Airfare to Asia is expensive, in most cases over $1,000 round-trip per person.
 However, what we can do is increase the perceived value of that single, expensive airfare with stopovers and open-jaw flights?
 Interested in visiting Hong Kong, Tokyo, and Honolulu to do the “Disney Grand Circle Tour of the Pacific Rim,” all for about the price of a round-trip flight to Hong Kong?
 Read on!

-The first step is understanding what the terms I mentioned above–stopover and open jaw–mean.
+The first step is understanding what the terms I mentioned above–stopover and open jaw flights–mean.

 A stopover means exactly what it sounds like it means: it’s a stay in a connection city for more than 24 hours and less than the duration of your trip.
 Stopovers are naturally occurring, meaning that they are permissible only in cities that are on a normal flight route.
 In other words, some flights to your final destination would be making the stop there anyway.
 On a flight to Asia, Honolulu is a natural stopover (as are a variety of other cities within Asia itself).